 The transaction defect rate is the percentage of your transactions that have one or more of the following defects:

 - eBay Money Back Guarantee cases closed without seller resolution

 To meet eBay’s minimum standard, you can only have up to 2% of transactions with one or more defects over the most recent evaluation period.
 To qualify as a Top Rated Seller, you can only have up to 0.5% of transactions with one or more defects over the most recent evaluation period.
 Only your transactions with US buyers count toward your seller performance rating on ebay.com.

 The defect rate won't affect your seller performance status until you have transactions with defects with at least 5 different buyers, or at least 4 different buyers to impact Top Rated status, within your evaluation period.

 You can have a maximum of 0.3% of eBay Money Back Guarantee closed cases without seller resolution over the most recent evaluation period.
-That means the buyer reported they didn't receive an item, asked to return an item, you weren't able to resolve it, the buyer asked us to step in and help, and we found you responsible.
+That means the buyer reported they didn't receive an item, or asked to return an item and you weren't able to resolve it.
+The buyer then asked eBay to step in and help, and eBay found you responsible.